Traveling

 Your say

-Every weekday, Orlando Bird, our loyal reader correspondent, shares an off-piste topic that has brought out the best of your opinions and stories.
+While Orlando Bird, our loyal reader correspondent, is away, Kate Moore is on hand to share an off-piste topic that has brought out the best of your opinions and stories.

-Send your responses here, and the best of the bunch will feature in a future edition of From the Editor PM, for which you can sign up here.
+What’s your place in the pub ecosystem?
+Send your responses here and the best of the bunch will feature in a future edition of this newsletter.

 Please confirm in your reply that you are happy to be featured and that we have your permission to use your name.